ChloeCM/ChloeCM/README.md

 #### 💬 Hobbies:

-- **Music**: Deeply passionate about music, I enjoy singing, playing the guitar, and piano.
-I hold a first-class honours degree in music, have taught music for many years, and also have a Grade V distinction in classical piano.
+- **Music**: Deeply passionate about music, I enjoy singing, and playing the guitar, and piano.
+I hold a first-class honors degree in music, have taught music for many years, and also have a Grade V distinction in classical piano.
 - **Gardening**: I find joy in gardening, spending time planting and nurturing flowers.

 #### 📫 How to Reach Me: